 Mental health is more than taking care of yourself “from the neck up.”
 The connections between physical and mental health are compelling.
 It’s remarkable how treating your body right contributes to a well-toned mind.
 Now is an ideal time to adopt the following four lifestyle habits to ensure you are taking care of your “whole-person health.”

-Be active – Regular exercise and physical activity can help prevent and improve health issues, such as high blood pressure and diabetes.
+Be active – Regular exercise and physical activity can help prevent and improve physical health issues, such as high blood pressure and diabetes.
 They’ve also been shown to help reduce anxiety and improve mood.
-One study showed people who exercised regularly were 25 percent less likely to develop depression or anxiety in the following five years.
+One study showed that people who exercised regularly were 25 percent less likely to develop depression or anxiety in the following five years.
 Whether it’s a walk outside, a trip to the gym or mowing the lawn, being active supports your mental and physical health.

 Be nourished – You’ve likely heard “you are what you eat.”
-It’s a nice reminder since what you eat can impact your waistline as well as your mental health.
+It’s a nice reminder, since what you eat can impact your waistline as well as your mental health.
 Your dietary choices affect how your brain functions and can even influence your mood.
 Eating a balanced diet that incorporates whole grains (oatmeal, brown rice), lean protein (nuts, eggs, grilled chicken) and fruits and vegetables will nourish your body and mind.

-Be first – Self-care is an important practice for overall wellbeing.
+Be first – Self-care is an important practice for overall well-being.
 Take active responsibility for your physical, emotional, intellectual and spiritual health.
 That may mean spending time alone to recharge, exploring personal interests or saying “no” to something instead of overcommitting once again.
-It isn’t “selfish” to be concerned with self-care.
+It isn’t selfish to be concerned with self-care.
 You can’t help others power through life when you’re completely out of batteries.

-Mandi Ryan, MSN, RN, is director of healthcare innovation for Centerstone.
+Mandi Ryan, MSN, RN, is Director of Healthcare Innovation for Centerstone.